 the son, John, was deceased without issue, then the estate of Jacob should go

 So now we wander into yet another new area of research.
-So far I've not been able to find much of anything about Dr. John Sommer, and would love to correspond with anybody who might have some ideas or clues.
+I've not yet been able to find much of anything about Dr. John Sommer, and would love to correspond with anybody who might have some ideas or clues.